Chapter 4 – Documentation and Evidence

 •The admissions information contained in USCIS’ systems.

-Officers should also review the date of admission as an asylee found on an Arrival/Departure Document (Form I-94) against the filing date of the adjustment application.
+Officers should also review the date of admission as an asylee found on an Arrival/Departure Record (Form I-94) against the filing date of the adjustment application.

 An officer should review any requests for travel documents or advance parole prior to the filing of the adjustment application.
 If there is doubt as to the applicant’s time periods in the United States, the officer may request additional information verifying physical presence.
 This may include pay stubs or employment records, school or medical records, rental and utility receipts, or any other documentation that supports proof of residence.

 •Two (2) passport-style photos taken no earlier than 30 days prior to filing

 •Report of Medical Examination and Vaccination Record (Form I-693)

 A principal asylee is required to submit a complete medical examination and vaccination record.
 The examination must be completed by a USCIS designated civil surgeon, meet the standards of the medical examination, and include all required vaccinations as of the date of the examination.
 A complete medical examination is not required of all derivative asylees at time of adjustment.